xdmushui/partner-center-sdk/develop/test-and-debug.md

 Note that this means you cannot acquire an offer in the sandbox that has a minimum seat requirement that exceeds 25 seats.
 This includes trials.

-If you are [purchasing an Azure Reserved VM Instance](purchase-azure-reserved-vm-instances.md) with your sandbox account, you are limited to 2 Azure Reserved VM Instances per customer.
+If you are [purchasing an Azure Reserved VM Instance](purchase-azure-reserved-vm-instances.md) with your sandbox account, you are limited to 2 VM Instances per customer.

 To clean up at the end of your test run so there's space for the next round of testing, see the following topics: